bladeacer/flexcyon/README.md

 - `@Floodlight` on the Obisidian Members' Group Discord for better consistency of active navigation items
 - `@TundraMoonlight` on the Obisidian Members' Group Discord for inspiration for the TUI add-on
 - `@Kapirklaa` on the Obisidian Members' Group Discord (@ElsaTam on GitHub) for inspiration for callout metadata utilities
+- `@BEN10` on the Obisidian Members' Group Discord for fixes to the documentation